 “Companies in computer, math and science fields dominate H- 1B visa applications and have spent years pushing for a higher quota…

-“Demand has grown as employers have drained the U.S. talent pool, said Emily Lam, senior director of health care and federal issues at Silicon Valley Leadership Group…
+“‘Demand has grown as employers have drained the U.S. talent pool,’ said Emily Lam, senior director of health care and federal issues at Silicon Valley Leadership Group…

 “‘The economy is picking up,’ Lam said.
 ‘Many of our employers are saying that hiring is robust.'” (emphasis added)

-Oh, really?
-This spin is getting incredibly hard to relay with a straight face.
+Considering the growing number of STEM majors unable to find employment, such misrepresentations are getting incredibly hard to relay with a straight face.
 Fortunately for Lam, she likely provided the interview over the telephone.
 And speaking of spin…

 The Official Spin